Pequest River: Course

 The Pequest starts at Stickles Pond, Newton in Sussex County and flows southward through Springdale and Huntsville, about 3.5 mi, where it starts to turn southwest.
+It passes through a tunnel under the Pequest Fill, built in 1911 by the Delaware, Lackawanna, and Western Railroad as part of the mammoth Lackawanna Cut-Off project.

 Flowing through Tranquility, it runs along the northwestern side of the Allamuchy Mountain ridge near Allamuchy, where it meets Trout Brook.

 It now joins Bear Creek in Bear Swamp and passes through the reclaimed swampy area known as the Great Meadows, lying between the ridges of Jenny Jump Mountain and Cat Swamp Mountain.
 Shades Of Death Road runs along the foot of Jenny Jump Mountain on the north side of the valley here.
 Some of the land here was drained for cultivation by excavation and clearing of the Pequest and its tributaries.
 It exits the Great Meadows in a long loop through the gap between Cat Swamp Mountain and Danville Mountain and resumes its course along the southeastern side of Mount Mohepinoke, entering the Pequest Wildlife Management Area.
 Furnace Brook empties into it as it descends into a small gorge cut between Mt.
 Mohepinoke and an outlying spur of the Scotts Mountain massif.
 It turns west, and Mountain Lake Brook enters the stream just above Buttzville, where it exists the Pequest WMA.
 It passes west through Bridgeville, turns slightly towards the north, and meets Beaver Brook as it turns southwest again.
 It tumbles down to Belvidere in a series of falls, where it meets the Delaware River.